JdeRobot/RoboticsAcademy/_pages/exercises/Drones/labyrinth_escape.md

 Some explanations about the above code:
 - It has two parts, a sequential one and iterative one.
 The sequential (before the while loop) just execs once, while the iterative execs forever.
-- `from HAL import HAL` - to import the HAL(Hardware Abstraction Layer) library class.
+- `import HAL` - to import the HAL(Hardware Abstraction Layer) library class.
 This class contains the functions that sends and receives information to and from the Hardware(Gazebo).
-- `from GUI import GUI` - to import the GUI(Graphical User Interface) library class.
+- `import WebGUI` - to import the GUI(Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.

 You can access to the drone methods through the Hardware Abstraction Layer (HAL).